 The first 20 years of Brent‘s career was devoted to the applied arts as an illustrator and designer.
 His body of work included large scale murals, books, magazines, event posters and record cover artwork.
 Lynch operated at the top of the field and was commissioned by leading corporations, agencies, publishers, professional art and sports organization.
-Of all these works it was his artistic event posters that became best known and created a strong popular following.
-Over the years Brent produced an impressive composite of artistic posters featuring national and international events in the field of sports, tourism, opera, dance and theatre.
+Of all these works, it was his artistic event posters that became best-known and created a strong popular following.
+Over the years, Brent produced an impressive composite of artistic posters featuring national and international events in the field of sports, tourism, opera, dance and theatre.
 The original paintings for these posters now hang in collections throughout the world.
-He has been honoured with many coveted national and international communication arts awards for his illustration and design.
+Brent work at the top of his field and has been honoured with many coveted national and international communication arts awards for his illustration and design.

-Currently you’ll find him preparing for an exhibition or traveling with paints in tow.
-Brent continues to work for both private and public artworks and installations.
-He is represented in Canada by the ‘Mountain Galleries’ in Banff, Jasper and Whistler, British Columbia and ‘The Avenue Gallery’ in Oak Bay, Victoria BC.
-He often escapes the coldest months of winter paint in and around Todos Santos, BCS Mexico – a small town on the Baja Pacific side.
+Brent continues to accept commissions for both private homes and public buildings.
+Most days you will find him preparing for an exhibition or traveling with paints in tow.
+He often escapes the coldest months of winter in Canada and paints in and around Todos Santos, BCS Mexico.
 He exhibits his work at the renowned ‘Galeria de Ida Victoria’ in San Jose Del Cabo, BCS Mexico.
-When he’s not traveling, you’ll find him in his Nanoose Bay studio on Vancouver Island, painting on the ocean shore of the northwest…his home.
+In Canada, he is represented by the ‘Mountain Galleries’ in Banff and Jasper, Alberta and Whistler, BC and ‘The Avenue Gallery’, Victoria BC.
+When he’s not traveling, you will find him in his studio on Vancouver Island, painting on the ocean shore of the northwest…his home.

 For more information on Brent’s history in the arts click here.